 While studies suggest exercising outdoors might make us happier, more energetic, and less anxious, there are some perks to sweating it out inside the gym .
 Besides the convenience of seeing time and pace (and calories melt away), treadmill running is actually easier than running outside.
 But who are we kidding?
 Anyone who has spent some quality time on the ‘mill knows running in place can be a total drag.

-This winter, we’re giving the treadmill another go to hopefully have as much fun on there as these guys.
-Stay in shape through the cold months with these totally not boring treadmill workouts that should make that time on the belt fly by.
+We’re giving the treadmill another go in the hopes that we'll have as much fun on there as these guys.
+Stay in shape through unforgiving weather and untraversable terrian and whatever else is preventing you from hitting the road with these totally not boring treadmill workouts that should make that time on the belt fly by.

 1. Go high-low.
 According to most experts, interval training is the treadmill’s BFF.
 It gets the heart rate up and burns the max amount of calories with periods of high and low intensity.
 Check out Derek’s ass-kicking interval workout along with these Greatist-approved interval ideas.
 And for a longer training run, we like this distance run recommended by Runner’s World.
 Intervals can be tough, but there’s always a break just around the “bend” in the “road.”
 Remember to adjust them to your own pace; a sprint, run, or jog speed is not the same for everyone.

 2. Head for the hills.
 What’s the best way to pretend you’re out on the trails instead of stuck indoors?
 Kick up the incline a few notches!
-But because there are no elements to combat inside (other than the super sweaty dude on the next machine), always set the treadmill to a 1% incline base to simulate the outdoors and make up for the lack of wind .
+But because there are no elements to combat inside (other than the super sweaty dude on the next machine), you can set the treadmill to simulate uneven outdoor terrain and make up for the lack of wind .
 For even more incline, the hills are alive with this challenging “Six/Sevens” workout.
 Just ignore strange looks from other gym-goers as the treadmill lifts and lowers.
 We are the first to admit, “fun” is a relative term for these killer hills.

 3. Be a multitasker.
 Not sure whether to do cardio before or after strength training?
 We say, why not during!
 Add variety to your treadmill workout with a couple 2- or 5-lb. dumbbells to practice bicep curls, shoulder presses, and other upper body exercises while walking.
 Or hop on and hop off as you log the miles.
 Alternate 5 to 10 minutes of running with strength training exercises like squats, push-ups, crunches, planks, and lunges.
 Just be sure to slow down the speed of the belt during transitions unless this looks like fun!